Alex Jones: Events related to the January 6 Capitol attack

 Jones partially funded and raised other funds to finance the January 6 Trump rally in Washington, D.C., that preceded the 2021 United States Capitol attack.
-The New York Times reported he assisted in raising at least $650,000 from Julie Fancelli, a Publix grocery chain heiress who is a follower of InfoWars, to finance Trump's rally on the Ellipse, including $200,000 of the total amount deposited in one of Jones' bank accounts.
+The New York Times reported he assisted in raising at least $650,000 from Julie Fancelli, a Publix grocery chain heiress who is a follower of InfoWars, to finance Trump's rally on the Ellipse, including $200,000 of the total amount deposited in one of Jones's bank accounts.

-Jones attended the January 5 and 6 rallies at the capitol.
+Jones attended the January 5 and 6 rallies at the Capitol.
 On January 5, he was a scheduled speaker at the March to Save America and said, "We have only begun to resist the globalists.
 We have only begun our fight against their tyranny.
-They have tried to steal this election in front of everyone."
-Jones also stated that "I don't know how this is all going to end, but if they want to fight, they better believe they've got one," according to the same video.
+They have tried to steal this election in front of everyone".
+Jones also stated that "I don't know how this is all going to end, but if they want to fight, they better believe they've got one", according to the same video.
 Jones called Joe Biden a "slave of Satan" and said, "Whatever happens to President Trump in 15 days, he is still the elected president of this republic.
-And we do not recognize the Communist Chinese agent Joe Biden, or his controllers."
+And we do not recognize the Communist Chinese agent Joe Biden, or his controllers".

 The next day, Wednesday, January 6, at a gathering in Lafayette Park north of the Capitol, he addressed the crowd with a bullhorn, and stated that he had seen "over a hundred" members of antifa in the crowd, a baseless assertion other Trump supporters had also made, although the FBI said there was no evidence of antifa involvement.
 The same day, a video of Jones was posted on InfoWars, in which he is recorded saying "We declare 1776 against the new world order ...
 We need to understand we're under attack, and we need to understand this is 21st-century warfare and get on a war-footing".
 In the same video, before setting off toward the Capitol building, Jones told the crowd: "We're here to take our rightful country back peacefully, because we're not globalist, antifa criminals.
-So let's start marching, and I salute you all."
+So let's start marching, and I salute you all".
 When rioters attacked the Capitol, Jones called on them to stop.
-"Let's not fight the police and give the system what they want," he said.
+"Let's not fight the police and give the system what they want", he said.